EzraNega/EzraNega/README.md

 # 👋 Hi there, I'm Ezra Nega!
 A passionate frontend developer dedicated to crafting beautiful and functional web experiences.
 My focus is on building responsive, user-centric interfaces that bring designs to life.
+Committed to ongoing learning and the achievement of high-quality software outcomes.

 - 🔭 I’m currently working on NFT marketpalce platform.
 - 🌱 I'm currently learning tools and technologies for Backend Development.